-Keeler is a desolate, dusty community positioned at the east shore of the Owens Lake.
-From the looks of town it is apparent that it has seen better days; boarded up, once elegant wind-worn Victorian buildings stand among a scattering of more recently built homes and trailers, littered with abandoned vehicles and other detritus.
-Keeler is a reminder of a booming extraction economy that went bust long ago, a typical scene found in many desolate arid regions of the Amercian West.
-It is interesting that Keeler managed to hang on as long as it has.
+Keeler is a tiny, desolate community positioned along the eastern shoreline of former Owens Lake.
+Touring what’s left leaves the traveler with the impression that the town has seen better days; boarded up, once elegant Victorian buildings stand wind-worn among a scattering of more recently built homes and trailers often littered with abandoned vehicles and other rusting detritus.
+The town serves as a reminder of a booming mineral extraction economy that went bust many years ago—a typical scene found in many parts of the arid Amercian West.

-Keeler rose to regional prominence during the 1860s due to its proximity to the silver mines in production at Cerro Gorgo.
-The town, originally called Hawley, was the site of the Owens Lake Mining and Milling Company, which processed and smelted ore from the mines delivered via aerial tram from 9,000 feet above within the Inyo Mountains after the 1872 earthquake destroyed the existing pier at Swansea a few miles away.
-Hawley was renamed Keeler after Julius M. Keeler who had planned and designed the company town.
-A pier was constructed and provided transport of ore and ingots across the lake to the west shore town of Cartago via the steamship “Bessie Brady” which cut down shipping from three days by land to three hours by barge until it was destroyed in a fire in 1882.
+Keeler rose to regional prominence during the 1860s due to its close proximity to Cerro Gorgo, a highly productive silver mine.
+The town, originally named Hawley, was the site of the Owens Lake Mining and Milling Company whose job was to process and smelt ore delivered via aerial tram from 9,000 feet above within the Inyo Mountains.
+The Hawley site was chosen after an 1872 earthquake destroyed the existing pier at Swansea just a few miles to the north, renaming it Keeler after the town’s planner, Julius M. Keeler.
+A new pier was constructed to provide transport of ore and ingots via the steamship “Bessie Brady” across the lake to Cartago effectively shortening shipping from three days by land to only three hours until the barge was destroyed by fire in 1882.
 Ingots were then shipped directly to Los Angeles.
-The Carson and Colorado Railway built a narrow gauge railway for transport of materials and goods terminating at Keeler in 1883 that connected the area with others in the region.
-During this period, Keeler claimed a resident population of up to 5,000 residents.
-Most historians agree that Cerro Gordo’s extraction economy and the lucrative trade it produced provided the economic catalyst that propelled Los Angeles to regional prominence during the mid-19th century.
+The Carson and Colorado Railway built a narrow gauge rail transport for materials and goods terminating at Keeler in 1883, which connected the area with others throughout the region.
+During this period, Keeler claimed a resident population of up to 5,000.
+Most historians agree that Cerro Gordo’s lucrative extraction economy along with associated trade and services resulting from it, in turn, provided the economic catalyst that propelled Los Angeles to regional prominence during the mid-19th century.

-By the late 1880s, the price of silver had plummeted, busting Keeler with it.
-A series of smaller, short-lived extraction booms for zinc, lead, and limestone followed sporadically over the years until mining finally ceased by the 1950s.
-Various crude soda mining operations including the Natural Soda Products Company (1912-1927) employed Keeler residents for nearly fifty years.
-Owners of the soda plant in operation during the 1930s sued LADWP and won a settlement of $154,000 after the department had flooded and destroyed the plant positioned within the dry lake with runoff after an exceptionally wet winter season.
+By the late 1880s, the price of silver had plummeted—stunting Keeler’s growth altogether.
+A series of sporadic, short-lived extraction booms for zinc, lead, and limestone followed over the years.
+Various crude soda mining operations such as the Natural Soda Products Company employed Keeler residents for nearly fifty years.
+Owners of this soda plant, in operation during the 1930s, sued and won a settlement with LADWP for $154,000 after it was proven that the department had intentionally flooded the plant with excess runoff after an exceptionally wet winter season.